Charles N. Anderson Jr.

 Mr. Anderson received his undergraduate degree (B.A., With Honors) from North Carolina State University (1978) and his law degree, with High Honors, from the University of North Carolina (1986).
 Mr. Anderson was inducted into the Order of the Coif and was a member of the North Carolina Law Review.

-Mr. Anderson serves as General Counsel for the Greater Raleigh Chamber of Commerce.
+Mr. Anderson served as General Counsel for the Greater Raleigh Chamber of Commerce for 2007 and 2008.
 The Greater Raleigh Chamber of Commerce is the Triangle's largest not-for-profit business membership organization made up of over 2,800 member firms representing 70 percent of the private sector employment in Wake County.

 Professional associations and memberships